Standedge Tunnel and Visitor Centre (9 miles)

 Allostock Miniature Railway

-Miniature Railway within the grounds of a garden centre which also offers a play area for 5 to 11 year olds, Toby the self drive tram and a nine hole miniature golf course.
-The centre also has a café.
+Miniature Railway within the grounds of a garden centre which also offers a play area for 5 to 11 year olds, Toby the self drive tram and a cafe.
+Helps take the pain out of shopping for the smalls!

 The West Lancashire Light Railway (40 miles)